radebe49/futureproof/docs/user-guide.md

 A: The wallet provides your identity on the blockchain and holds your private keys for decryption.
 It's like your digital ID and key ring combined.

 **Q: Can I use a different wallet besides Talisman?**
-A: Currently, FutureProof only supports Talisman.
+A: Currently, Lockdrop only supports Talisman.
 Support for other Polkadot wallets may be added in the future.

 **Q: What if I lose access to my wallet?**
 A: If you have your seed phrase, you can restore your wallet on any device.
 Without it, you cannot recover your account or decrypt messages.